Oregon Zoo, Oregon Road Runners Club host annual Turkey Trot, Nov. 28

 Events are non-competitive and meant for fun, but a timing clock will be available at the finish line for participants who wish to time themselves.
 The ORRC will provide nutritious snacks at the end of the courses, as well as a chocolate turkey for each person who crosses the finish line.
 Pumpkin pies will be given to 150 randomly selected finishers.

-Each event starts at the World Forestry Center and finishes inside the zoo by the concert amphitheater.
+Each event starts at the World Forestry Center and finishes inside the zoo by the central lawn.
 Find more information and registration forms here.

 Pets and roller skates are not allowed in any of the events.
 Participants with strollers or child-carrier backpacks are allowed only in the four-mile fitness walk and must start at the back of the group (the third wave starts at 8:30 a.m.).

 The ORRC, a nonprofit organization, was founded in Seaside, Ore., in 1970 as an outgrowth of the Trail’s End Marathon, the first marathon held in the Pacific Northwest.
-The club is a member of the national Road Runners Club of America, and is one of the largest RRCA running clubs in the United States with roughly 1,000 members.
+The club is a member of the national Road Runners Club of America, and is one of the largest RRCA running clubs in the United States with roughly a thousand members.
 The club conducts races and developmental programs for children, adults, runners and walkers, and plans and organizes more than 15 running and walking events in the Portland vicinity.
-Visit ORRC for more information.
+For more information, visit www.orrc.net.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.